Molly Zuckerman-Hartung: Work and reception

 In the shows "Queen" (2016, Lyles & King, with Dana DeGiulio), "Learning Artist" (Rachel Uffner Gallery, 2017) and "Flim-Flam" (Corbett vs. Dempsey, 2021), Zuckerman-Hartung presented works with poetic, playful titles whose collaged imagery and ephemera, loosely structured grids and fluid references challenged fixed notions of art and art history, language and the female body.
 The former show took a subtle approach to gender, employing surfaces of scrawled words and numbers, phallic drips and graffiti, pours, stains and shapes made by removing pigment with bleach, with absences becoming form (e.g., How Much Such a Little Moon, 2015).
 Hyperallergics Ashton Cooper remarked, "Zuckerman-Hartung's pieces made from patchworks of sewn fabric confront these 'postures' of the past and in doing so manage to invoke and undo the history of AbEx, women’s work, and the grid as it relates to painting."
 New City called the work in "Flim-Flam" concise and balanced between repetition and improvisation, with staccato rhythms "brimming with off-kilter adjacency."

 Molly Zuckerman-Hartung, Notley, latex house paint, enamel and spray paint on dropcloth (hinged, in two attached parts), 96" x 132", 2013.

 Zuckerman-Hartung's exhibition “Menopause Recalls Puberty (M.R.P.)"
 (Below Grand, 2024) combined an installation with gestural, largely abstract paintings, the titles—of the show and individual works—speaking to the complexity of womanhood and emotional states of innocence, shame, confidence and regret.
 The exhibition was anchored by the installation (2019-2024), an archive-like grid of 500 photographs capturing artworks, experiments, sketches, text, and more, each with a pea glued to it.
 New York Times critic Jillian Steinhauer called the work "a portrait not of the artist herself but of her process of art making … [which] discloses just enough to create a sense of mysterious intimacy; it’s personal without being confessional."

 Writing and teaching

 In addition to her artwork, Zuckerman-Hartung is known for her writing and artist lectures given throughout the US.
 Her writing has appeared in catalogues for artists Michelle Grabner, Howardena Pindell and Carrie Schneider, a collection of essays on Susan Sontag, and in The Brooklyn Rail, among other publications.
 Her work, "The 95 Theses on Painting" (2012), is a manifesto-like text widely used in university painting courses in the US.

-Zuckerman-Hartung is a senior critic in painting and printmaking at the Yale School of Art and a critic in painting at RISD; she has been a faculty member at Yale since 2015.
+Zuckerman-Hartung is an associate professor at UCLA's Department of Art.
+She was a senior critic in painting and printmaking at the Yale School of Art and a critic in painting at RISD; she has been a faculty member at Yale since 2015.
 She has also taught at the School of the Art Institute of Chicago and at Northwestern University in the department of art theory and practice.